 The KettlePizza Story

-The next day, Al called his friend George Peters to check out the prototype of a pizza oven insert that he made for charcoal kettle grills.
-The prototype seemed to solve the problem and so they decided to invite some friends over for a pizza party.
-Everyone loved the pizza as well as the concept and that was all that Al and George needed to hear.
-They knew they had a winner.
+In May of 2010 Al built his first prototype of the KettlePizza.
+He called his friend and fellow inventor, George Peters, to check out the design of a crude pizza oven insert made to fit on top of common charcoal kettle grills.
+The prototype seemed to solve the problem of maintaining high temperatures throughout the cooking process and so they decided to invite some friends over for a pizza party.
+Everyone loved the pizza and the concept.
+That was all that Al and George needed to hear, they knew they had a winner.

-In the upcoming weeks, Al and George took on the challenge to design, manufacture and sell the KettlePizza right out of Al's barn in Massachusetts.
-They made the challenge even harder by pledging to source as many of the KettlePizza components as possible from United States suppliers.
-The goal was not just to build a product and a company, but to create American jobs.
+In the upcoming months, Al and George took on the challenge to design, manufacture and sell the KettlePizza right out of Al's barn in Massachusetts.
+They made the challenge even harder by pledging to source as many of the KettlePizza components as possible from American suppliers.
+The goal was not just to build a product and a company, but to create US jobs.
 Their first employee was Lynne Graziosi who continues to be an invaluable member of the KettlePizza team.

 Listed L-R: Al Contarino, Lynne Graziosi, George Peters